In January of 2017, I walked the Camino de Santiago in Spain past the End of the World to Muxia, the ancient spiritual end of the Camino.

 Dispirited, I set out in search of food and a stamp, resigned to a cold shower and a cold night, when I met my Camino angels for the day, David and Monica, a couple from Spain who told me that there was a lovely private albergue open 9 km further along.

 At that point, 9 km felt like 900, but they said they’d walk there with me, and having companions made the difference.
 I walked way past what I thought I could do.
+Another lesson that when you have to, you can.

 Occasionally, the road leveled out and I could catch my breath and admire views like this one.
 I deeply loved the medieval forests and glens, as well as the ancient stone villages, but I loved the open, green pastoral landscapes best.
 It was like walking through a Turner painting.